BDC Hamburger Icon

 • Lack of perceived importance: Maintaining data integrity needs to be a core business process driven from the top whose importance needs to be clear to all.

-• Lack of regular auditing: Regular data sweeping using validation and auditing tools to find errors quickly.
+• Insufficient auditing: Regular data sweeping using validation and auditing tools to find errors quickly.
 It can also uncover data disparities in systems and processes.

-• Access to data is too broad: Staff should only be able to access the data they need to do their work.
+• Overly broad data access: Staff should only be able to access the data they need to do their work.
 If their log-ins are compromised, this restricts what data a hacker can access by default.

-• Lack of user training: You need to invest in employee training to ensure that all database users (including contractors) know how to correctly record and alter data.
+• Inadequate user training: You need to invest in employee training to ensure that all database users (including contractors) know how to correctly record and alter data.
 This greatly reduces the chance of mistakes and incorrect formatting.
 That won’t eliminate all human error but it will reduce it.

-• Not having backups: Internal and external bad actors threaten the security and privacy of your data.
-You need to make regular use of top online backup services to back up your database to protect against this as well as any data loss from pre-processing errors or hardware/software failure.
+• Missing data backups: Internal and external bad actors threaten the security and privacy of your data.
+You need to make regular use of top online cloud storage services to back up your database to protect against this as well as any data loss from preprocessing errors or hardware/software failure.

-• Poor cybersecurity: Companies should identify which data is of the greatest value and run a cybersecurity audit to determine how best to protect it.
-[Related article: Cybersecurity for Small Business Owners]
+• Weak cybersecurity: Companies should identify which data is of the greatest value and run a cybersecurity audit to determine how best to protect it.
+[Related article: A Cybersecurity Plan for Small Business Owners]

 • Poorly configured hardware and software: When selecting new hardware or software, you should make sure that it will work with existing technology and requires little or no configuration.
 Companies should ensure software patches are downloaded on the day of release and retire software that is no longer being supported by a vendor.